Sandy Hook Elementary School shooting conspiracy theories: James Tracy

-James Tracy, a former professor at Florida Atlantic University (FAU) who taught a course on conspiracy theories, has suggested the shooting either did not actually occur or occurred very differently than accounted in mainstream reports, claiming political motives for the coverup.
-FAU president Mary Jane Saunders issued a statement that Tracy's views were "not shared by" the university.
+James Tracy (b.
+1965), is a former tenured professor of communication at Florida Atlantic University (FAU) at Boca Raton.

+FAU president Mary Jane Saunders issued a statement that Tracy's views on the Sandy Hook shooting were "not shared by" the university.
 In response to his comments, the university opened an investigation of Tracy, who had tenure.
+Tracy holds a PhD degree, awarded by the University of Iowa in 2002.

 In December 2015, after the family of Noah Pozner—one of the children murdered at Sandy Hook—claimed that Tracy had harassed them, FAU moved to fire Tracy.
 Chan Lowe of the Sun-Sentinel speculated that the comments were a publicity stunt by Tracy.
 Tracy later declined an appearance on CNN with Anderson Cooper, suggesting that Cooper wanted to bring him and his family members harm by identifying him in a prior broadcast.
 The university fired Tracy on January 5, 2016, citing his refusal to file required paperwork related to outside employment for several years.

+Tracy demanded that Leonard Pozner, the father of Sandy Hook victim Noah Pozner, provide proof of his son's death.
+As a result, FAU initiated a procedure to dismiss Tracy, who had tenure, in December 2015.
+He was dismissed in January 2016, although a statement from his former employer asserted that Tracy was fired for repeatedly neglecting or refusing to file standard paperwork disclosing activities or employment outside his job that might pose conflicts of interest.
+On April 25, 2016, he filed suit for wrongful termination.
+On December 12, 2017, Tracy's termination was upheld by a jury.

+Appeals against dismissal

+In 2018, civil rights attorneys for Tracy filed an appeal to the U.S. Court of Appeals for the Eleventh Circuit.
+In November 2020, Tracy lost the appeal, with the Tampa Bay Times reporting, "The opinion said Tracy argued that 'no reasonable juror could have found that his blog speech did not motivate the university to fire him,' but it concluded that he 'cherry-picks' the evidence and that he was fired for insubordination related to not filing reports about his outside activities."
+Tracy then appealed to the United States Supreme Court, but in December of 2021 the Court declined his appeal without comment.